Why Trading Changes Once You Get Funded (And How to Fix It)

 Solution: Walk away from the screen after two consecutive losses.

 A term borrowed from poker where a trader makes entirely irrational decisions due to extreme frustration.
-When on tilt, traders often average down on losing positions, remove stop losses entirely, and blow up their entire funded account in minutes.
+When on tilt, traders often blow up their entire funded account in minutes.

 Solution: Use platform-enforced maximum daily loss limits that automatically lock you out.